The Benefits of Mother’s Own Milk

 Nature designed human milk just for human babies.
 It is the ideal food for your baby.
 Your milk has just the right balance of nutrients.
 It has them in the form that is most easily used by the human baby’s immature body systems.
-Because it was made for your baby, your milk also is gentlest on your baby’s stomach.
+Because it was made for your baby, your milk is also the most gentle on your baby’s stomach.
 Your milk even changes along with your baby as they grow!

 Breastmilk is rich in the nutrients that help brain growth and nervous system development.
 It has immune cells and other substances that prevent infection.
 Of course, breastmilk is also the perfect first food to help your baby reach every aspect of ideal growth and development.

 How is a preterm mother’s milk different?

 The milk of mothers who give birth prematurely (preterm) is somewhat different than milk made by women after a full-term baby’s birth.
 It’s different in the following ways.

 Studies have found more fat, protein, and the minerals sodium, chloride, and iron in “preterm milk” than in “term” milk.
 It is uniquely suited to meet a preterm baby’s needs.

 Premature babies who get breastmilk tend to develop better eyesight.
 They and other high-risk babies fed breastmilk often do better on intelligence tests as they grow older.
 This is mostly because of certain types of fats (fatty acid chains) in breastmilk.
 Infant formulas can’t supply these same fats in the same amounts.
 Yet these fats are important for the growth and development of a high-risk baby’s eyes, brain, and nervous system.